makidoll/maki.js/README.md

 ```
 ## Contribute

 Feel free to fork or send pull requests!
-I originally didn't want to upload this to Github but *mommy told me to...*